-Please contact Ms. Linda Jackson, Huston-Tillotson University's Event Coordinator, lyjackson@htu.edu and Ms. Katie Ashton, Public Services Librarian, kgashton@htu.edu, for the library's complete Terms of Service for events.
+Please contact Ms. Linda Jackson, Huston-Tillotson University's Vice President of Institutional Advancement, lyjackson@htu.edu and Dr. Cynthia Charles, ccharles@htu.edu, for the library's complete Terms of Service for events.

-CHILDREN
+CHILDREN AND ANIMALS

-Children of all ages are welcome in the library, on the condition that they are accompanied by an adult or a currently enrolled student.
+Children of all ages are welcome in the library, on the condition that they are accompanied by an adult guardian or a currently enrolled student.
 Librarians cannot take responsibility for unattended minors left in the library, and this practice is not permitted.

 The library is an academic space and is not designed to accommodate or entertain children.
-Parents are required to supervise their children at all times and ensure that their presence does not disrupt other students at their studies.
+Parents and guardians are required to supervise their children at all times and ensure that their presence does not disrupt other students at their studies.